defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/70-modlishka-sso.md

 weight = 70
 +++

+> If attending a live training, skip this section

 Now that we have Modlishka up and running.
 Let's get it configured with a target login provider.
 We'll use Authentik to get an Okta like experience.